Getting Started Guide

 Who paid

-Select who actually paid — this determines the direction of reimbursement.
+Select who actually paid; this determines the direction of reimbursement.

 Split

 How costs are divided.
-Common presets: 50/50, 0/100, 100/0 — or use the slider.
+Common presets: 50/50, 0/100, 100/0, or use the slider.
+Applies to Shared Expenses only.

 Receipt